FANUC Standard Interface Commands

 CALL MSR_SET_WP(1, 2, 53)

-In this example, the robot with an ID of 1 sends the part SN recorded in the string register with an ID of 2 to the Mech-Metrics and stores the status code in the numeric register R[53].
+In this example, the robot sends the part SN stored in string register 2 to Mech-Metrics (with part ID 1), and stores the status code in numeric register R[53].

 Query Part Historical Data

-The command can be sent at any point when the measurement is not started.
+The command can be sent at any point when no measurement is in progress.

 MSR_VIEW_WP(RobotID, SReg_Num2, MSR_Status)